catalogicsoftware/helm3-charts/charts/cloudcasa/v0.1.0/README.md

 $ helm repo add cloudcasa-repo https://catalogicsoftware.github.io/cloudcasa-helmchart
 $ helm install cloudcasa.io cloudcasa-repo/cloudcasa-helmchart --set cluster_id=<Cluster ID>
 ```
-This will automatically install the CloudCasa Kubeagent whcih register the Kubernetes cluster with CloudCasa Server.
+This will install the CloudCasa agent and complete registration of the cluster with the CloudCasa service.

-### Update CloudCasa
+## Update the CloudCasa Agent
+1. Log in to https://home.cloudcasa.io and obtain the cluster ID for your cluster by selecting it under the Setup tab.
-Execute the below commands to update the Helmchart.
+2. Execute the following commands to update the agent:
 ```
 $ helm repo update
 $ helm upgrade cloudcasa.io cloudcasa-repo/cloudcasa-helmchart --set cluster_id=<Cluster ID>
 ```

-### Uninstall CloudCasa
+## Uninstall the CloudCasa Agent
 ```
 $ helm uninstall cloudcasa.io
 ```